chartmann1590/WeTime/docs/DATABASE.md

 - `attendees`: One-to-many with Attendee (RSVPs)
 - `smtpSetting`: One-to-one with SmtpSetting
 - `aiAssistantSetting`: One-to-one with AiAssistantSetting
+- `notificationPreference`: One-to-one with NotificationPreference
+- `notifications`: One-to-many with Notification
+- `eventReminders`: One-to-many with EventReminder

 **Indexes:**
 - Unique index on `email`